Can I speak with Dr. Anderson before I come?

 Can Dr. Anderson write prescriptions?

-Dr. Anderson thankfully does not write prescriptions for pharmaceutical medications.
-Because he is unable to write prescriptions he has been able to dig deeper into root level issues and work with his patients physicians to get them off as many medications as possible.
+No, Dr. Anderson thankfully does not write prescriptions for pharmaceutical medications.
+Because he is unable to write prescriptions he has been able to dig deeper into root level issues and work with his patients primary care physician to get them off as many medications as possible.

-For the 5% of his patients that require medication he works closely with their physician or if they do not have a functional medicine doctor to work with he has close relationships with doctors in the community.
+For patients that absolutely require medication, he works closely with their physician or if they do not have a functional medicine doctor to work with he has close relationships with doctors in the community.

 Does Dr. Anderson use muscle testing?

 Yes, but from what the average person knows about muscle testing, or has been exposed to, the type of muscle testing Dr. Anderson uses is significantly more comprehensive and complex than what most doctors use.